aaronhmiller/frencharmyknife/README.md

 - vi

 ***
+### Running in Kubernetes

+To run in a Kubernetes cluster, use:
+`kubectl apply -f frencharmy.yaml`

+***
+### Building and pushing

-* To build for multiple platforms, start the buildx container: `docker buildx create --use`
+To build for multiple platforms, start the buildx container: `docker buildx create --use`

-* To tag, build, and push for multiple platforms:`docker buildx build --platform linux/amd64,linux/arm64 -t <your_docker_hub_account>/frencharmyknife --push .`
+To tag, build, and push for multiple platforms:`docker buildx build --platform linux/amd64,linux/arm64 -t <your_docker_hub_account>/frencharmyknife --push .`